ashleymaeconard/time2splice/README.md

 `1_parse_sraRunTable.sh`

-Creates `time2splice/` folder structure.
-Creates `metadatafile.csv` and `SraAccList.txt` (which is needed for next command to get .fastq files).
+Creates `time2splice/` folder structure, as well as `metadatafile.csv` and `SraAccList.txt` (which is needed for next command to get .fastq files).

 `1_get_fastq_files.sh`